erikhuan/GameProject/README.md

 Two small horns

 ## Misc

+Instead of heart container drops, bosses give stat points that the player can assign to things like: Health, Stamina, Agility, Strength, Power

 Goddess fountains, if monster side spawn mini boss.
 If killed then free true goddess(?) and works like normal